H4ppy-04/H4ppy-04/src/routes/(blog-article)/icloud-photos-integration/+page.md

 </CodeBlock>

-It may also be handy to have this linked up to a systemd process.
+It may also be handy to have this linked up to a Systemd process.
 For example, on my server, I have the following setup.

 I have a timer that is linked to the synchronization of common tasks such as reloading emails and calendar events:

 <CodeBlock lang="systemd" filename="~/.config/systemd/user/sync.timer">